 Once you submit your appeal, it will be reviewed, and you will be contacted if more information is needed or once a decision has been made regarding your appeal.

 You may also reapply for the program by submitting a new application.
 You can submit a new application by visiting CaMortgageRelief.org and clicking Apply Now.

 My application was denied because it was indicated that I am no longer behind on my mortgage payments.
 However, I believe that I am behind.
 Why was this determination made?

-Eligible homeowners must be at least two payments behind on their mortgage two months prior to June 30, 2022, and currently past due.
-If an applicant’s home loan is current as a result of assistance offered by their loan company — including a loan modification, deferral or partial claim — or the homeowner pays the past due amount, the applicant would no longer be eligible for the program.
+Eligible homeowners must be at least two payments behind on their mortgage two months prior to December 1, 2022, and currently past due.
+If an applicant’s home loan is current as a result of assistance offered by their loan company — including a loan modification, deferral or partial claim — homeowners may soon be eligible for assistance.
 The action of a loan being sold or transferred to another company does not affect eligibility.
 If, during that transaction, the new lender brings the loan current due to an agreed-upon loan modification or deferment, then the loan would not qualify because it is no longer past due.

 We encourage homeowners who do not qualify for this program but need help figuring out their options, including other assistance programs, to contact a HUD-certified housing counselor at 1-800-569-4287.